|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Meanwhile, P-38 Lightnings of the 339th Fighter Squadron took off from Fighter 2 (Kukum) on Guadalcanal as part of Operation Peacock the top secret "Yamamoto Mission" to intercept and shoot down the Admiral's bomber.
 Each P-38 had two auxiliary fuel tanks for a six hundred mile round trip flight.

-After the shoot down of G4M1 Betty 2656 Tail 323 with Yamamoto aboard, this bomber was attacked from the rear by three fighters: P-38G #100 piloted by Holmes, P-38G piloted by Hine and P-38G "Miss Virginia" 43-2204 #147 piloted by Barber.
-During the attack, Holmes dove at the bomber, firing at it and causing the left engine to smoke.
-Hine next fired at it.
+After the shoot down of G4M1 Betty 2656 Tail 323, this bomber was targeted by P-38G #100 piloted by Holmes, P-38G piloted by Hine and P-38G "Miss Virginia" 43-2204 #147 piloted by Barber.
+During the attack, Holmes dove at the bomber and opened fire causing the left engine to smoke.
+Next, attacked by Hine.
 Finally, Barber fired into the fuselage and claimed to cause it to explode.
-Damaged, the bomber ditched into the sea off Moila Point on the southern tip of Bougainville.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|